Skip to main content

 3 mentions Positive Neutral Negative

-The game is criticized for its stability issues, including a buggy user interface and combat mechanics, which detract from the overall experience.
-While the gameplay has potential, it feels unfinished and suffers from various bugs that impact functionality.
+The game suffers from significant stability issues, including a buggy user interface and combat mechanics, which detract from the overall experience.
+While it has potential, many users find it feels incomplete and plagued by bugs.

-• “Half-baked homeworld clone with a limited technology tree and a buggy UI, plus no confirmation before you click or buy things.”
+• “Half-baked homeworld clone with a limited technology tree (and no confirmation before you click/buy things) and a buggy UI.”

 • “This is a really good game, but it is buggy.”

-• “The combat is neat, but it is very simplistic and buggy.”
+• “The combat is neat but very simplistic and buggy.”

 2 mentions Positive Neutral Negative